Am I a Good Candidate for Deep Plane Facelift?

 Quick Answer

-Good candidates for a deep plane facelift are aged 40–75 with moderate to severe facial sagging, jowls, or neck laxity.
-You should be in good health, a non-smoker (or quit 6+ weeks before), and able to take 2–3 weeks off for recovery.
-The procedure costs $8,000–$75,000 depending on country and lasts 10–15 years.
+Deep Plane Facelift Candidacy: Ideal candidates for deep plane facelift are aged 40-75 with moderate to severe facial sagging, jowls, or neck laxity.
+Good health, non-smoking status, and realistic expectations are essential.
+The procedure costs $5,000-$300,000 and results last 10-15 years.

 Real patient result - deep plane facelift